robmuh/robmuh.github.com/_posts/2014-12-30-dont-be-gamedev.markdown

 I have a confession to make.
 I really don't play that many games.
 Yes I've been through the Dota2 obsession and enjoy Team Fortress 2 with my boys online.
 But does not playing games make me a hypocrite &mdash; or worse &mdash; a sham?
-Nah, just sneaking and subversive.
+Nah, just sneaky and subversive.

 ## Even Hard Core Game Developers Don't Play Much